nsmedira/100-days-of-code/log.md

 **Thoughts:** Started to make what I thought would be an optimization to the blog components but after implementing I realized that I was operating on faulty presuppositions.
 Reverted work.

 Tried to make all components in a row the same height unsuccessfully.
 Tried css props `display: flex` and `flex-wrap: wrap` to make all rows equal height, but the components in the `col` divs didn't stretch to the height of the row.

+### Day 7: July 31, 2020

+**Today's Progress**: Styling 'skills' page of portfolio site.

+**Thoughts:** Struggled to figure out how to make Materialize CSS Cards all the same height in a row.
+Tried several approaches to override Material CSS with custom CSS.
+Eventually scrapped the effort and decided to use the tools included in Materialize to set the card size to a fixed height using the 'small' class.

+Also added images to each of the cards e.g. JS icon for JavaScript card or FileMaker icon for FileMaker card.